Rusty Jacobs

 Rusty Jacobs (born July 10, 1967, in New York City) is an American former film actor.
 Jacobs is known for appearing in films such as Once Upon a Time in America and Taps.

-He was a reporter for North Carolina Public Radio.
-He is currently an Assistant District Attorney in North Carolina.
+He is a reporter for North Carolina Public Radio.
+From 2007-2017, he earned his J.D. degree at UNC Chapel Hill, and then served as an Assistant District Attorney in North Carolina.